programmerftw/Used_Car_Price_Prediction/README.md

-# Car Price Prediction Application
+# Used Car Price Prediction with Machine Learning regression

-This repository contains the source code for a car price prediction application.
+This repository contains the source code for a used car price prediction.
 The application utilizes machine learning techniques to predict the price of a car based on various factors.

 ## How it Works